brooklynacademyofmusic/tessiflow/README.md

         configuration data.

         -   `name`: Use `name` to set a name for the job

+        -   `timeout-minutes`: The maximum number of minutes to let a job run before tessiflow automatically cancels it.
+Default: 360

         -   `needs`: Use `needs` to identify any jobs that must complete successfully before this job will run.
 It can be a string or